liip/LiipSoapRecorderBundle/README.md

 LiipSoapRecorderBundle [![Build Status](https://secure.travis-ci.org/liip/LiipSoapRecorderBundle.png?branch=master)](https://travis-ci.org/liip/LiipSoapRecorderBundle)
 ======================

-This bundle provides an easy way to record SOAP communications.
+This bundle provide an easy way to record SOAP communications.
 Typical usage could be:

  * Generating a set of fixtures for functional test writing
  * Recording a scenario and being able to replay it